Recent Blog Articles

 Want to change the way you experience exercise?
 These tips can make workouts more enjoyable.

-2. Wear a pedometer.
-The simplest step-counter can up the ante on exercise, according to a 2007 Journal of the American Medical Association review of 26 studies.
-Over all, those who clipped on a pedometer raised their physical activity by nearly 27%, adding about 2,100 to 2,500 steps a day.
-Other results were promising, too: a drop of 3.8 mm Hg in systolic blood pressure and a decrease in body mass index.
+3. Wear a pedometer, FitBit, or other activity monitor.
+Even the simplest step-counter can up the ante on exercise, according to a 2018 review of six studies.
+Over all, those who clipped on a pedometer raised their physical activity by up to 3,000 steps a day compared with those not using a pedometer.
+In a classic review of 26 studies, published in The Journal of the American Medical Association, in addition to taking more steps a day, pedometer wearers lowered their systolic blood pressure by 3.8 points and lost weight compared with nonwearers.
 Setting a step goal counted for a lot.
 Those who did so significantly increased activity; those who didn’t generally remained at baseline.

-So it may be worthwhile to invest in a pedometer and to set a step goal for yourself.
-To translate aerobic exercise guidelines from the page to the pavement, aim for 3,000 steps in 30 minutes — that’s 100 steps a minute.
+Try investing in a pedometer or some other type of activity monitor, and set a step goal for yourself, such as 10,000 steps a day.
+To translate aerobic exercise guidelines from the page to the pavement, aim for 3,000 steps in 30 minutes— that’s 100 steps a minute.
 Five days of this (or three days of 5,000 steps in 50 minutes) enables you to meet your weekly goal of 150 minutes of moderate aerobic activity.
 Can’t find a chunk of free time that long in your schedule?
-Try 10-minute chunks — that is, 1,000 steps in 10 minutes — throughout the week.
+Try 10-minute chunks—that is, 1,000 steps in 10 minutes—throughout the week.

-3. Plug in.
-Turn on your computer and power up with the great range of individual exercises and workouts on these websites:
+4. Plug in.
+Turn on your computer and power up with the great range of individual exercises and workouts from these organizations:

-- American Council on Exercise (www.acefitness.org/exerciselibrary) Browse an extensive library of exercises sorted by ability level, muscles targeted, or equipment needed, then view selected exercises in motion.
+• The American Council on Exercise offers an extensive library of exercises sorted by ability level, muscles targeted, or equipment needed, at www.acefitness. org/exerciselibrary.
+You can also view selected exercises in motion.

-- Centers for Disease Control (www.cdc.gov/physicalactivity/everyone/videos) View video clips describing intensity levels as well as aerobic and strength exercises for home and gym.
+• The Centers for Disease Control and Prevention posts video clips describing intensity levels as well as aerobic and strength exercises for home and gym.
 Easier variations on strength exercises are included.
+Go to www.cdc.gov/physicalactivity/ everyone/videos.